tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 The data in this question is simple and can derive a conclusion without a chart.

 #### Comments
-The traffic from Google searches with nonbrand keywords is the main source compared to other sources.
+The traffic from gsearch with nonbrand keywords is the main source compared to other sources.
 We should investigate this more to find out whether it could get better.

 ## Question 1